Exponential return to equilibrium for hypoelliptic quadratic systems: Proof of the main results

 Let us now consider the general case when the quadratic symbol

 is a complex-valued quadratic form with a non-negative real part $\textrm{Re }q \geq 0$ and a zero singular space $S=\{0\}$.
-We shall now inspect the analysis led in~\cite{hps} in order to prove Theorem~\ref{th1} in the general case.
+We shall now inspect the analysis led in~\cite{hps,hps2} in order to prove Theorem~\ref{th1} in the general case.
 Notice that in this general case the real part of the quadratic symbol $\textrm{Re }q$ is not necessarily positive definite.
-However, as noticed in~\cite{hps} (p.809-810) (see also Proposition~2.0.1 in~\cite{hps}) and mentioned above, the fact that the singular space $S$ is reduced to zero implies that the average of the real part of the quadratic form $q$ by the flow generated by the Hamilton vector field of its imaginary part $H_{\textrm{Im}q}$,
+However, as noticed in~\cite{hps} (p.809-810 and Proposition~2.0.1) and mentioned above, the fact that the singular space $S$ is reduced to zero implies that the average of the real part of the quadratic form $q$ by the flow generated by the Hamilton vector field of its imaginary part $H_{\textrm{Im}q}$,

 is positive definite for any $T>0$.
 We shall now inspect more specifically the proof of Proposition~3.1.1 in~\cite{hps}.
 Notice that we consider in~\cite{hps} complex-valued quadratic symbols with non-positive real parts.
 One can therefore apply all this analysis when considering the symbol $-q$ instead of $q$ and this accounts for sign differences when referring to results proved in~\cite{hps}.
-Following \cite{hps} (p.826), we shall discuss certain IR-deformations of the real phase space $\rr^{2n}$, where the averaging procedure along the flow defined by the Hamilton vector field of $\textrm{Im }q$ plays an important r\^ole.
-To that end, let $G=G_T$ be a real-valued quadratic form on $\rr^{2n}$ satisfying
+Following \cite{hps} (p.825-831), we shall discuss certain IR-deformations of the real phase space $\rr^{2n}$ where the averaging procedure along the flow defined by the Hamilton vector field of $\textrm{Im }q$ plays an important r\^ole.
+To that end, we work with the metaplectic FBI-Bargmann transform